 Q: Where can I find instructions on how to prepare my presentation or poster?

-A: Instruction for each specific seminar will be sent out after your abstract is accepted.
-The posters are presented electronically and you will be asked to create a poster in our on-line poster system.
+A: Instructions for each specific seminar will be sent out after your abstract is accepted.
+You will be asked to prepare a first draft of your presentation and send it for review by the seminar team by mid-June.

 Q: Will SIWI cover my expenses to present in a Seminar?